Does Intermittent Fasting Work?

 Did Intermittent Fasting Work for Me?

 YES!
 I had a couple of missteps because I’m human and married and eat my feelings.
 But from one Saturday to the next I lost 4 pounds!
 My daughter has lost 5, and my son is slimming down as well.
 I am also cooking less breakfast 😉 The best part for me has been my tummy.
 I’m sure everyone notices this too, but when you skip a meal your stomach immediately sorts of “deflates.”
 I love that feeling, a sort of immediate satisfaction.
 That immediate satisfactions gives you that motivation you need to keep on going.

-Here’s a quick summation or “Cliff Notes” for you!
+Here is a quick visual for you!

 This post may contain affiliate links where they author earns a commission if you decide to purchase anything from those links.
 See full disclosure.